gkraften/P-Uppgift/README.md

 class NoFlipsException(Exception):
   '''Exception raised when a piece is placed in a way that no pieces are flipped.'''

+class WrongTurnException(Exception):
+  '''Exception raised by Bot when it tries to play when it is not its turn.'''
 ```

 #### Highscore